Magdalena Odarda

-María Magdalena Odarda (born 8 December 1965) is an Argentine lawyer and politician who currently serves as president of the National Institute for Indigenous Affairs, under the Ministry of Justice and Human Rights.
+María Magdalena Odarda (born 8 December 1965) is an Argentine lawyer and politician.
+From 2019 to 2023, she served as president of the National Institute for Indigenous Affairs, under the Ministry of Justice and Human Rights.

 She was previously a member of the Argentine Senate from 2013 to 2019, and a provincial legislator in Río Negro from 2003 to 2013.

 Early life

 Magdalena Odarda was born in Córdoba on 8 December 1965.
 After graduating from the National University of Córdoba, she moved to the town of Sierra Grande in Río Negro Province.
 There she worked as a teacher and advised various unions.

 Political career

 In 1999, she became a councilor in Sierra Grande.
-In 2000, she was a legislative advisor, and in 2003 she became a provincial legislator representing the Civic Coalition ARI (CC-ARI).
+In 2000, she was a legislative advisor, and in 2003, she became a provincial legislator representing the Civic Coalition ARI (CC-ARI).
 She was president of the party in Río Negro Province until 2015.
-In 2011, she was a CC-ARI candidate for governor of Río Negro, but she obtained only 5.34% of the votes, losing to Carlos Soria from the Front for Victory.
+In 2011, she was a CC-ARI candidate for governor of Río Negro, but obtained only 5.34% of the votes, losing to Carlos Soria from the Front for Victory.

-In 2013, after going through the simultaneous and compulsory open primaries and obtaining 18% of the votes, Odarda won a seat in the Argentine Senate representing the minority of Río Negro for the Progressive Front Alliance, with 26.28% of the votes.
-The election was won by the Front for Victory, headed by Miguel Pichetto, who obtained 49.95%.
+In 2013, after going through the simultaneous and compulsory open primaries and obtaining 18% of the votes, Odarda won a seat in the Argentine Senate, representing the minority of Río Negro for the Progressive Front Alliance with 26.28% of the votes.
+The election was won by the Front for Victory, headed by Miguel Pichetto who obtained 49.95%.

 In 2015, she was a candidate for governor for the Progressive Front for Equality and the Republic, competing against Miguel Ángel Pichetto and Alberto Weretilneck.
-She finished third, with 10% of the votes.
+She finished third with 10% of the votes.